XQF/xqf/GUIDELINES.md

 **Parenthesis and spacing**

-Leave a white space before ``if``, ``for`` and ``while`` and the opening left parenthesis, but do not write white space between a function name and the opening left parenthesisi, unless this is a declaration.
+Leave a white space before ``if``, ``for`` and ``while`` and the opening left parenthesis.
+Please do not write white space between a function name and the opening left parenthesis, unless this is a declaration.
 Please do not put extra white space inside parenthesis.

 Please write a white space to the left and the right of an operator.